aquarius-wing/lexical-vue2/README.md

 npm install lexical-vue2 # or pnpm or yarn
 ```

-Below is an example of a basic plain text editor using `lexical` and `lexical-vue`.
+Below is an example of a basic plain text editor using `lexical` and `lexical-vue2`.

 ```vue